 The 6 Plan Sets will show you how to build your chassis in separate steps.

 Because the material costs are just a small fraction of the value of the finished parts, you should be able to cash out anywhere during the construction process, if for some reason you are unable to complete the project.

-If you want to replace the steering, front end or some other portion of an existing car then you can just refer to the Plan Set that applies.
+If you want to replace the steering, front end or some other portion of any existing T-Bucket kits then you can just refer to the Plan Set that applies.